-Just like when you travel into Canada, you have to go through a check point area.
-You then drive right onto the boat and park your car, take the stuff you want, as you won’t be able to return until you arrive in Holland.
+The embarking process in quite simple, just like when you travel into Canada, you have to go through a check point area.
+You then drive straight onto the boat and park your car, take the stuff you want, as you won’t be able to return until you arrive in the Netherlands.

 As we took the day boat over, we didn’t have a cabin for the 8-hour journey.
-So we chose the seats right near the children’s area where we could sit with our laptops (FREE WiFi!) and/or read a book, while the kids played supervised.
+So we chose the seats right near the small children’s area where we could sit with our laptops (FREE WiFi or so they say – note: if too many login you cannot connect) and/or read a book, while the kids played supervised.

 |Learning the steps to build a bike.
 Definitely a Dutch thing…|